Can Pool Algae Cause UTI? Swimming Safety & Health Risks

 Testing and Monitoring Schedule

 Test your pool water at least twice weekly during swimming season, and daily if you've recently had algae issues.
-Use test strips for quick checks, but rely on a liquid drop test kit like the Taylor K-2005 or K-2006 for accurate readings when treating problems.
+Use test strips for quick checks, but rely on a liquid drop test kit like the Taylor K-2006 for accurate readings when treating problems.

 Retest 24 hours after any chemical additions to ensure levels have stabilized in the proper ranges.
 If algae returns within a week, you likely have inadequate circulation, insufficient chlorine production, or need to clean your filter system more thoroughly.